Debugging Tips

 - “list-all” to get a list of available domains.

-values “query” or “always” will output a stacktrace too on terminal.
+values “query” or “always” will output a stacktrace on terminal,

 The following tips are more advanced and can be useful on special cases.